angeneris/TLAB_Fraud_Detect/README.md

 # Fraud Detection Model

-## Overview
+## Project Overview <br>

-This project focuses on detecting fraudulent transactions using machine learning techniques.
-The dataset contains various transaction details, including account balances before and after transactions, transaction types, and timestamps.
-The goal is to identify fraudulent transactions based on patterns in the data.
+This project aims to develop a fraud detection model using a dataset of financial transactions.
+The goal is to analyze fraud patterns, clean and preprocess the data, and build multiple machine learning models to accurately detect fraudulent transactions while minimizing false positives and false negatives.

 <br>